loonwerks/Resolute/README.md

 the issue base the branch might be named 'fix-issue-x' where x is the sequence number assigned to the issue.

+Tags are typically reserved for releases, but may be used to mark special points in the development process.

 ## Continuous Integration / Continuous Deployment
 The CI/CD pipeline is carried out via GitHub actions.
 There are three different workflows defined.
 There are as follows:
    1. "Build and Test Project"